- Streamlined claims process with a satisfaction guarantee in more than 40 states

 - Strong online policy management and learning materials

 - Rates are slightly more expensive compared to other top providers

-The company also guarantees a straightforward claims process.
+Allstate claims that a policy with the company is “more than just car insurance.”
+With its “personalized help from expert agents” and “innovative tools,” it promises to take the complication out of coverage.
+It also guarantees a straightforward claims process.
 An online dashboard and its 24/7 claims center allow you to check the status of your claim and repairs day or night.
-For Allstate, that means less time worrying whether your claim is proceeding and greater confidence that you'll soon be back to life as usual.

 Is it true?

 Allstate ranks ninth out of the 24 leading car insurance providers in the J.D.
 Power 2017 Auto Claims Satisfaction Study.
 The report indicates Allstate provides above-average service during both the estimation and repair process compared to other industry leaders.
 As the third leading provider of car insurance in the United States, Allstate also has an expansive network of agents and 3,500 repair shops to help you get through the claims process and back on the road quickly and confidently.

 The Allstate Tools and Resource section online also offers articles and video tutorials on a wide range of topics, from insurance terminology to tips for choosing coverage options.
 With guides and tools like a car payment calculator, Allstate helps you understand exactly what your policy covers while staying within your budget.
 Most customers are probably already familiar with the fundamentals of auto insurance, but knowing the ins and outs of your coverage will help you navigate the more complicated claims process — that means less frustration and greater understanding between you and your Allstate agent.